-The Company's Asia Pacific segment primarily consists of beverage can operations in Cambodia, China, Indonesia, Malaysia, Myanmar, Singapore, Thailand and Vietnam and non-beverage can operations, primarily food cans and specialty packaging.
+The Company's Asia Pacific segment consists of beverage can operations in Cambodia, China, Indonesia, Malaysia, Myanmar, Singapore, Thailand and Vietnam and non-beverage can operations, primarily food cans and specialty packaging.
 In recent years, the beverage can market in Southeast Asia has been growing.
-The Company's new beverage can facility in Jakarta, Indonesia, and a second line at its beverage can plant in Danang, Vietnam, began operations in June and October 2017.
-In addition, production began at a new beverage can plant in Yangon, Myanmar in July 2018.
-A third beverage can line at the Phnom Penh, Cambodia plant commenced operations in January 2019.
-In response to recent market conditions in China, the Company closed its Shanghai facility in 2016, its Beijing facility in 2017, its Putian facility in 2018 and announced plans to close it Huizhou facility in early 2019.
-After these closures, the Company will have three beverage can plants in China with approximately \$100 in sales.
+Production began at a new beverage can plant in Yangon, Myanmar in July 2018.
+A third beverage can line at the Phnom Penh, Cambodia plant commenced operations in January 2019 and the Company has begun construction of a new beverage can plant in Nong Khae, Thailand, which will begin production during the third quarter of 2020.
+In response to market conditions in China, the Company closed its Putian facility in 2018 and its Huizhou facility in early 2019.
+Following these closures, the Company has three beverage can plants in China with approximately \$75 in annual sales.